braze-inc/braze-docs/_docs/_api/endpoints/messaging/schedule_messages/post_schedule_messages.md

 /messages/schedule/create
 {% endapimethod %}

-The create schedule endpoint allows you to schedule a Campaign, Canvas, or other message to be sent at a designated time and provides you with an identifier to reference that message for updates.
+The create schedule endpoint allows you to schedule a Campaign, Canvas, or other message to be sent at a designated time (up to 90 days in the future) and provides you with an identifier to reference that message for updates.
 If you are targeting a segment, a record of your request will be stored in the [Developer Console](https://dashboard.braze.com/app_settings/developer_console/activitylog/) after all scheduled messages have been sent.

 Use this endpoint to send messages directly from the API.

 {% apiref swagger %}https://www.braze.com/docs/api/interactive/#/Messaging/CreateScheduledMessageExample {% endapiref %}
 {% apiref postman %}https://documenter.getpostman.com/view/4689407/SVYrsdsG?version=latest#8f813eee-7db3-4a99-b2ec-e972235d55b9 {% endapiref %}

-{% alert note %}
-Messages cannot be scheduled more than 90 days in the future.
-{% endalert %}

 {% alert important %}
 __Looking for the `api_key` parameter?__<br>As of May 2020, Braze has changed how we read API keys to be more secure.
 Now API keys must be passed as a request header, please see `YOUR_REST_API_KEY` within the __Example Request__ below.<br><br>Braze will continue to support the `api_key` being passed through the request body and URL parameters, but will eventually be sunset.
 Please update your API calls accordingly.